maglet/uw-r-workshops/README.md

 These workshops will be held biweekly on Fridays in Steenbock Classroom 105 at the University of Wisconsin-Madison unless otherwise noted.

 ## Content
-Workshp content, including previous sessions, can be found here: https://researchguides.library.wisc.edu/r
+Workshop content, including previous sessions, can be found here: https://researchguides.library.wisc.edu/r

 Title|Date|Instructor|Helpers|Registration
 -----|----|----------|-------|-------------